 - Free tax preparation

-Successful graduates go on to develop industry-specific skills with training partners NECAT, BEST Hospitality Training Center, Community Servings, Community Work Services or the Salvation Army Boston Kroc Center.
+Successful graduates go on to develop industry-specific skills with training partners NECAT, BEST Hospitality Training Center, Community Servings, Community Work Services, and other partners.

 To participate in Bridge to Hospitality, you must be able to work and have basic English communication skills.